 - Receive final surveillance documentation if the employee worked with chemical carcinogens.

 If the employee is leaving the University, the department completes the items indicated in Part B below, as well as the items in Part A. (If the employee is a principal investigator, the department also completes Part C. See below.)

-- Have employee contact vendor agencies, e.g., credit union, Parking Services, to stop any automatic payroll deductions.
-Deductions which are not stopped prior to termination are withheld from the employee's remaining paycheck.
+- Have the employee contact vendor agencies, e.g., credit union, Transportation Services to stop any automatic payroll deductions.
+Deductions that are not stopped prior to termination are withheld from the employee's remaining paycheck.
 See 55.49.